Pen y Cymoedd Investments

 This investment reflects the value PyC CIC places upon the need to secure quality visitor accommodation in the Afan Valley as a cornerstone of further economic development in the area.

-After an exciting period of getting the Lodge ready for its re-launch with a light refurbishment and under new management, we opened on March 13th, 2020 only to be forced to close a week later by the Covid pandemic.
+After an exciting period of getting the Lodge ready for its re-launch with a light refurbishment and under new management, the Lodge opened on March 13th, 2020 only to be forced to close a week later by the Covid pandemic.

-The location of the lodge in the spectacular Afan valley makes it the ideal escape to walk, ride or even run the local waymarked trails and sample other hospitality in the area.
-Further afield the Beaches of Aberavon or Swansea are each within half hours’ drive and the newly open Zip World at Hirwaun is 45 mins drive through wonderful mountain scenery.
+The location of the Lodge in the spectacular Afan valley makes it the ideal escape to walk, ride or even run the local waymarked trails and sample other hospitality in the area, or simply to relax and use as a base for visits to family or business trips.
+Further afield the beaches of Aberavon or Swansea are each within half hours’ drive and the newly open Zip World at Hirwaun is 45 mins drive through wonderful mountain scenery.

 Meet the Team

 Directors: PyC appointed 3 Directors, Dave Henderson, Victoria Bond and Mair Gwynant.
 It was always the intention to recruit additional, external Board members to Afan Lodge to bring in expertise and local knowledge to support the mainly local staff.
 However, the timing of this investment and the subsequent global pandemic means that it would have been very difficult to appoint new Directors during the lockdown period, when the hotel was closed and concentrating on survival, due to government restrictions.
 Mair Gwynant has now stepped down from the Lodge as her term of office with Pen y Cymoedd has come to an end.
 The Lodge will now be actively recruiting for Board members over next two/three months.